nealcaren/fightordie/Volumes/14/05/massacre_of_east_st_louis_copy.md

 Mrs. Cox saw a Negro beheaded with a butcher's knife by someone in a crowd standing near the Free Bridge.
 The crowd had to have its jest.
 So its members laughingly threw the head over one side of the bridge and the body over the other.

 A trolley-car came along.
 The crowd forced its inmates to put their hands out the window.
 Colored people thus recognized were hauled out of the car to be beaten, trampled on, shot.
-A little twelve-year-old colored girl fainted—her mother knelt beside her.
+A little twelve-year-old colored girl fainted---her mother knelt beside her.
 The crowd surged in on her.
 When its ranks opened up again Mrs. Cox saw the mother prostrate with a hole as large as one's fist in her head.

 Around a corner came a group of miners, fresh from work, their pick-axes over their shoulders.
 They plunged joyously into the arena.
 Presently Mrs. Cox caught sight of them again resting from their labors, their pick-axes slung once more over their shoulders, and on their backs dripped blood.